oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The `top` transformation takes a non-negative integer $c$ as argument.
 Let $A$ be a copy of the input set with a total order that extends any existing order of the input set but is otherwise chosen by the service.
 The total order MUST be stable across requests.

-If $A$ contains more than $c$ instances, the output set consists of the first $c$ instances of $A$.
+If $A$ contains more than $c$ instances, the output set consists of the first $c$ instances in $A$ (possibly with repetitions).
 Otherwise, the output set equals $A$.
 The instances in the output set are in the same order as they occur in $A$.

 Note the transformation `top(0)` produces an empty output set.